|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

-You will meet your trip leader at the OARS American River Outpost at 10:30 AM.
+You will meet your trip leader at the OARS American River Outpost at 10:30 AM or 11:00 AM.
 Roads around here are winding, so please be sure to allow for plenty of travel time.
 Our river-side campground and base of operations is in the heart of the twin towns of Lotus and Coloma.
 Our peaceful hideaway is surrounded by plenty of history, recreational opportunities and cultural activities.

 After you check in with your trip leader, your guides will deliver an orientation and safety talk and fit you with your safety gear.
 Several miles of Class II rapids on the South Fork allow you to warm up and enjoy plenty of swimming opportunities before entering the ever-exciting “Gorge” later in the day.

 Come lunchtime, we will pull over to a beach for a delicious picnic.
 Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and breads, or perhaps a tasty taco salad for roll-your-own burritos.
 Lunch is always accompanied by fruit, cookies, cold water and lemonade.
 After lunch, canyon walls constrict the flow of the river, creating an action-packed series of enjoyable Class III rapids.